 Foundations in Cultural Astronomy and Astrology (30 credits; compulsory)

 This module introduces the notion of ‘culture’ and its relationship with astrology, astronomy and culture.
 We explore the classical origins of the western tradition and consider issues such as fate, myth, divination, magic, ritual and enchantment, and raise questions concerning the place of traditional practices in the modern world, including critiques of astrology.

 Students design and conduct a simple research project investigating contemporary attitudes to astrology, astronomy or cosmology, and explore such issues as reflexivity, the insider-outsider debate and the role of the researcher in the research.

 This module focuses on western astrology from its earliest origins to the present day, but the lessons we draw can apply to other cultures.
-We look at such issues as reform in the theory and practice of astrology, and students analyse primary source documents as part of their assessment.
+The content focuses on the concept of the ‘inner cosmos’, soul and psyche in relation to astrology and astronomy from the classical world to the present day.
+We look at such issues as reform in the theory and practise of astrology, and students analyse primary source documents as part of their assessment.

 Students explore the divinatory and magical practices of the classical world, paying attention to modern theories of magic and with an emphasis on the reading of classical philosophers and practitioners.

 Sacred Skies (30 credits; optional)

 This module explores the sky through concepts of myth, religion and sacred space.
 Students who wish to have the option of undertaking a research project in skyscape archaeology (archaeoastronomy).
 Please check this video link for Skyscape Archaeology.

 MA Dissertation in Cultural Astronomy and Astrology (60 credits; compulsory)